 Kathleen is a long time food and environmental activist.
 Most recently, she served as Executive Director of Food Works from 2014-2018.
 She has consulted on research on Missouri permitted livestock operations and conducted outreach to communities on local food systems.
 While serving as Environmental Policy Director for the Missouri Coalition for the Environment, she edited the 59-county, bi-state St. Louis Regional Food System Study which examined health, food, and farming with an aim to promote local, sustainable food in Missouri and Illinois.
 Prior to serving as Policy Director, she was Executive Director of MCE from 2006-2013 helping grow the organization and diversify its support.
 Her work in environmental advocacy revealed the links among soil health, water quality, human health and farm policy and prompted her to turn her attention to food systems.

 Reanna served as the Farmers Market Program Manager and Farming Alliance Program Specialist at Food Works.
 She was responsible for the operations of the Community Farmers Market (CCFM) and provided leadership, oversight and organization for the market.
 Reanna successfully built partnerships and secured funding for a double value incentive program at the Community Farmers bringing in new low-income customers and increasing SNAP sales at the market.
-In addition to the Farmers Market, facilitated the Farming Alliance.
+Reanna also facilitated the Farming Alliance.

 Reanna relocated to North Carolina in August 2017.